FlauntyNoize/Page_Object_Project/README.md

 # Page_Object_Project

-Final project from Stepik "Test Automation with Selenium and Python" course
+Final project of the [Test automation using Selenium and Python](https://stepik.org/course/575/promo) course.